rschristian/scrumble/packages/distributed-tracing/README.md

-# Rust Rocket Template Server

-This is a template API server built with Rocket, Diesel, and Postgres, with a prebuilt authentication system.
-This should help you get up and running rapidly.
+# Distributed Tracing

+This application uses a template of an API server in a microservice architecture that can display how distributed tracing could be utilized in a microservice-heavy environment like BT's.

 This server is built with [Rocket](https://rocket.rs), a simple, fast, and type-safe web framework for Rust.
 The database used is [PostgreSQL](https://www.postgresql.org/), the world's most advanced open source relational database, with [Diesel](http://diesel.rs), a safe, extensible ORM and query builder for Rust, acting as the bridge between Rocket and the database.
 Diesel also provides all migration management for this project.

+All tracing is done with `rustracing` with `jaeger` as the visualization tool used for now.

 ## Getting Started